Skip to main content

 1. The policy engine tracks when each tool is first seen via tool_first_seen records.

-2. When an unmapped tool is encountered, the engine checks how long ago it was first seen.
+2. When an unmapped or forbidden tool is encountered, the engine checks how long ago it was first seen.

-4. After the grace period expires, the tool falls back to the configured unmapped_tool_action.
+4. After the grace period expires, the tool falls back to the configured unmapped_tool_action (or its forbidden severity, for forbidden-pattern matches).

 Composition across scopes